Wales basic income: Drakeford hopes pilot will continue

 First Minister Mark Drakeford has said he is hopeful Wales' basic income pilot will continue, as the scheme closes to new applicants this week.

-About 500 people are expected to join the £20m programme, which offers £1,600 a month to 18-year-olds leaving care.
+About 500 people are expected to join the £20m programme, which offers £1,600 a month to 18 year olds leaving care.

 Mr Drakeford said the "promise of the scheme is being delivered".